 Customers looking for the best digital marketing platform to use with Dynamics 365 now have two strong contenders to choose from.
 In the next two posts we have put the two products head to head in just one feature area….
 Email marketing templates.
 When customers think of a digital marketing tool, the number one feature they want to talk about is email marketing.
 So, we decided to test drive the experience of creating a marketing email template both in ClickDimensions and in Microsoft Dynamics 365 for Marketing and compare the two experiences.

-Part 1 will focus on Microsoft Dynamics 365 for Marketing and in Part 2 we’ll be using ClickDimensions.
+Dynamics 365 marketing vs clickdimensions and in Part 2 we’ll be using ClickDimensions.
 We aren’t going to go into every detail of creating an email template,as this is not meant to be a training guide but merely a simple walk through of the experience.

 Dynamics 365 for Marketing